djipco/surface-scanmeister/README.md

   sudo apt upgrade -y
   ```

-## Remote Access

-* Use the built-in VNC server (set a password)
-* To run headless, you must go to Menu -> Prefs -> RasPi Config -> Display and select a headless resolution,
-  typically 1280x720 (this is done automatically in newer Raspbian versions)

 ## Node.js

 The control program (`scanmeister`) is written in JavaScript so Node.js must be installed.
 First,